Dang it! We did it again! Oh no, another $30 overdraft fee! Why are we always over spending?

 Items that we pay for with cash are pretty much anything and everything that we physically walk into a store to buy.
 With the exception of gas for our cars.
 We have a set budget for gas and pay very close attention to how much we are spending in this category.

 So figure out what will actually work for your family.
 Decide now what categories your family will be using cash to purchase.
 Then make a list of each cash category with exactly how much cash is going into that category each month.
+I talked about how I organize my cash envelopes on my Instagram Story the other day, Make sure you follow me there!

 Total all those categories together and this is the total amount of cash you will be withdrawing from your bank account each month.